Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Conclusions

 \section{Conclusions}

-In this paper we derived and established the new precision frontier at the $5$PN order, and put forward a broader picture of the effective theory of a spinning particle within the EFT of spinning gravitating objects \cite{Levi:2015msa}.
+We put forward a broader picture of the effective theory of a spinning particle, and in particular of Kerr BHs, within the EFT of spinning gravitating objects \cite{Levi:2015msa}.
+We also fully derived and established the new precision frontier at the $5$PN order for GW measurements from inspirals and mergers of generic compact binaries.
 The $5$PN precision frontier includes higher-spin sectors, quadratic and quartic in the spin, which both display novel physical effects, originating from the extension of the effective theory beyond linear order in the curvature.
-In the N$^3$LO quadratic-in-spin sectors there is a new tidal effect, and in the quartic-in-spin sectors there is a new spin-induced multipolar deformation.
-Using these observations, and with eyes towards the next precision frontier at the $6$PN order, we generalized the concept of tidal operators and of spin-induced multipolar deformations, and made conjectures on the numerical values of their Wilson coefficients for rotating BHs in GR in $4$ dimensions.
-We then confirmed the generalized actions for generic compact objects of the complete NLO quartic-in-spin sectors which were derived via the extension of the EFT of gravitating spinning objects in \cite{Levi:2020lfn}.
+In the third subleading quadratic-in-spin sectors there is a new tidal effect, and in the quartic-in-spin sectors there is a new spin-induced multipolar effect.
+Using these observations, and with eyes towards the next precision frontier at the $6$PN order, we generalized the concept of tidal and of spin-induced multipolar operators, and made conjectures on the numerical values of their Wilson coefficients for rotating BHs in GR in $4$ spacetime dimensions.

+We then confirmed the generalized actions for generic compact binaries of the complete NLO quartic-in-spin sectors, which were computed via the extension of the EFT of gravitating spinning objects in \cite{Levi:2020lfn}.
+We derived for the first time the NLO quartic-in spin interaction potentials, that consist of no less than $12$ distinct sectors, with a new one due to the new spin-induced multipolar operator that is quadratic in the curvature.
+We also derived for the first time the corresponding general Hamiltonians in an arbitrary reference frame.
+These Hamiltonians give the full physical information on the binary system, which mostly gets lost in higher-spin sectors, when going to common observables which assume an aligned-spins configuration.
+This is since generic spin orientations of the rotating components of the binary have an observational signature in the gravitational waveforms.